hakamaq/gulp-css-to-polymer/README.md

 # gulp-css-to-polymer

-A gulp plugin for wrapping css files into ES6 modules as used by [Polymer](http://polymer-project.org)
+A gulp plugin for converting css files into string exporting using ES6 modules.
+Helpful to import css in js

+Modified repo you can find original here https://github.com/tommaton/gulp-css-to-polymer

 ## Install